MGDIS/kendo-elasticsearch/README.md

 ## Demos

-To run the demos on your computer you will need a local instance of ElasticSearch, a clone of this repository and [nodejs](https://nodejs.org) and [bower](http://bower.io/).
+To run the demos on your computer you will need a local instance of ElasticSearch with CORS enabled, a clone of this repository and [nodejs](https://nodejs.org) and [bower](http://bower.io/).

+If you use docker this command will create an ElasticSearch instance :

+    docker run -d --name elasticsearch1.7 -p 9200:9200 elasticsearch:1.7 -Des.http.cors.enabled=true -Des.http.cors.allow-origin=*

 The dataset is constituted of 2 simple mappings: "organization" and "person".
 The documents are generated randomly using [json-schema-faker](https://github.com/json-schema-faker/json-schema-faker).
 The persons have an organization as [parent](https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child.html).